1991 Tamil Nadu Legislative Assembly election: Assassination of Rajiv Gandhi

+The election campaign was also marked by the assassination of former Prime Minister Rajiv Gandhi at Sriperumbudur, Tamil Nadu on 21 May 1991.

+By mid-April 1991, the explosive device intended for the assassination of Rajiv Gandhi and others had been prepared.
+The first dry run was reportedly conducted on 18 April 1991 at Marina Beach, during a massive election rally where Rajiv and his Ally AIADMK General Secretary J. Jayalalithaa shared the stage and delivered campaign speeches.
+However, the conspirators did not attempt to approach the two leaders closely during this event.

+A second dry run took place at Thiruvallur in Arakkonam, 40 km away from Madras on 12 May 1991 during a public campaign meeting attended by the National Front leaders V. P. Singh and DMK President M. Karunanidhi.
+During this event, the operative later identified as Dhanu was able to approach Singh and touch his feet in a customary gesture of respect, a method that was subsequently used in the assassination of Rajiv Gandhi nine days later.
+On May 20, AIADMK General Secretary Jayalalithaa distributed campaign funds to her party candidates at her Poes Garden residence in Madras, a day before she was scheduled to campaign in Bodinayakkanur on May 21.

 On 21 May 1991, leader of the Indian National Congress and its prime ministerial candidate for the 1991 general elections was assassinated by a LTTE suicide bomber.
 The assassination took place at a campaign meeting at Sriperumpudur where he was campaigning for the Congress candidate Maragatham Chandrasekar.
+The first phase of polling was completed in other states on 20 May 1991, with Tamil Nadu scheduled to vote in the final phase on 26 May.
+Following the assassination, polling in Tamil Nadu was postponed to 15 June 1991.

 Coalitions

 The two main political formations in this election were the DMK and AIADMK led fronts.
 The DMK coalition comprised the Communist Party of India (CPI), Communist Party of India (Marxist) (CPM), Janata Dal (JD) and Thayaga Marumalarchi Kazhagam (TMK).
 The AIADMK front had only two major parties – itself and the Congress.
 The AIADMK also backed the ICS (SCS) candidate Sanjay Ramasamy in the Virudhunagar constituency.
 Several smaller parties like the PMK contested the elections alone.